sybrew/the-seo-framework/readme.txt

 * **The full changelog can be found [here](http://theseoframework.com/?cat=2).**

 == Upgrade Notice ==

+= 3.1.0 =
+This is a major update.
+Make a backup of your database before upgrading.
+If you use the Extension Manager, update it to 1.5.2 or greater before updating this plugin.
+In the 3.1.0 update, WordPress 4.6 (or greater) and PHP 5.4 (or greater) is required.

 = 3.0.0 =
 A major update.
 Make a backup of your database before upgrading.